Unifying constitutive law of vibroconvective turbulence in microgravity: Results and Discussion

-There are two important questions remaining to be answered in vibroconvective turbulence: one is why there exists two different heat transport scaling laws, i.e., $\Nun \sim \Ra_\mathrm{vib}^{1/2}$ and $\Nun \sim \Ra_\mathrm{os}^{1/3}$; the other is whether a unified constitutive law emerges in vibroconvective turbulence.
-Hereafter, we propose a physical model to address both questions and uncover underlying mechanism of heat transport.

-As illustrated in subsection \ref{subsec:flowstructure}, we know that the BL-contribution to the global thermal dissipation rate is dominant, implying that the BL dynamics plays a crucial role in heat transport mechanism.
+Now, there are two important questions remaining to be answered in vibroconvective turbulence: one is why there exists two different heat transport scaling laws, i.e., $\Nun \sim \Ra_\mathrm{vib}^{1/2}$ and $\Nun \sim \Ra_\mathrm{os}^{1/3}$; the other is whether a unified constitutive law emerges in vibroconvective turbulence.
+Hereafter, we propose a physical model to address the first question.
+From the analysis above, we know that the BL-contribution to the global thermal dissipation rate is dominant, implying that the BL dynamics plays a crucial role in heat transport mechanism.
 In vibroconvective turbulence, there are two types of BL: the thermal boundary layer (TBL) with the thickness of $\delta_\mathrm{th}$, which is estimated by $\delta_\mathrm{th}\approx H/(2\Nun)$; the other is the oscillating boundary layer (OBL) induced by the external vibration.
 The modulation depth of OBL referring to $\delta_\mathrm{os}$ is defined as the depth, at which the delaying rate of the intensity of vibration-induced shear effect equals to $99\%$.
 Considering the intensity of vibrational modulation falling off exponentially from the surface, one easily obtains $\delta_\mathrm{os} = -\ln(1-0.99) \delta_S \approx 4.605 \delta_S$ where $\delta_S = \sqrt{2\nu/\Omega}$ is the Stokes layer thickness.
-First, when $\delta_\mathrm{th} > \delta_\mathrm{os}$ as sketched in Fig.~\ref{fig:Unifiednuscaling}a above, by taking into account the balance between the convective and conductive transports within TBL, the dimensional analysis of the governing equation of temperature field gives rise to
+First, when $\delta_\mathrm{th} > \delta_\mathrm{os}$ as sketched in figure~\ref{fig:Unifiednuscaling}($a$) above, by taking into account the balance between the convective and conductive transports within TBL, the dimensional analysis of the governing equation of temperature field gives rise to $ w {\Delta}/{\delta_\mathrm{th}} \sim \kappa {\Delta}/{\delta^2_\mathrm{th}}$.
+And in the momentum equation, the balance between the vibration-induced buoyancy and the viscous dissipation leads to $\alpha A\Omega^2 \Delta \sim \nu {u}/{\delta^2_\mathrm{os}}$ with $u$ the horizontal velocity.
+Using both above relations, assuming that the magnitude of velocity components $u$ and $w$ follows a similar scaling behavior, i.e., $u\sim w$, together with $\delta_\mathrm{os} \sim \sqrt{\nu/\Omega}$ and $\delta_\mathrm{th} \sim H/\Nun$, one obtains the scaling relation between $\Nun$ and $\Ra_\mathrm{vib}$,